DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-19-setting-up-permissions-iteration-5.md

 In the [previous design](/manage-teacher-training-applications/setting-up-permissions-iteration-4/#organisation-list-page) we labelled the page ‘Organisations’ but the section only lets you manage organisational permissions so we updated the heading.

-And it didn’t give users any context as to what they could do in this section.
+And it did not give users any context as to what they could do in this section.
 So we added some guidance too.

 ![Screenshot of list page.](manage-org-permissions--list.png)